khushi-129/Tic-tac-toe/README.md

 ## Acknowledgements

-This Project was completed as a Final Project for the completion of the Course 'Python Essentials 1' by Cisco Networking Academy.
+This Project was completed as a Final Project for the Course 'Python Essentials 1' by Cisco Networking Academy.